Juan-Jones/earnonlinemoney/content/blog/how-do-podcasts-make-money.md

 ### 2. Promoting Digital Products

 Digital products are ubiquitous, as we all know.
-These are products like digital audio and music, photography, software, video, eBooks, documents, tutorials, apps, and courses.
+These are products like digital audio and music, photography, software, video, eBooks, documents, tutorials, apps, and courses.Over the years domain flippers have quickly earned a fortune onl

 ### 3. Online Coaching